©© Léa Scappini

 • What clothes should I choose before I leave?

-If you don’t want to feel cold, it’s essential to opt for good clothing.
-Thethree-layer technique also known as the “onion technique” is the right method to adopt for good effort management.
+If you don’t want to be cold, it’s essential to choose the right clothing.
+The three-layer technique, also known as the “onion technique”, is the best way to manage your effort.

-• The first so-called “breathable”layer doesn’t absorb moisture: a merino wool or polyester T-shirt.
+• The first layer, known as the “breathable” layer, does not absorb moisture: a T-shirt made from merino wool or polyester.

-• The second “thermal” layer keeps you warm and wicks away perspiration: a fleece, or even a wool sweater.
+• The second layer, called the “thermal” layer, keeps you warm and wicks away perspiration: a fleece or even a woollen jumper.

-• The third “waterproof” layer will protect you from wind and rain and wick away perspiration Complement a cold-resistant down jacket.
+• The third layer, known as the ‘waterproof’ layer, will protect you from the wind and rain and wick away perspiration.
+A down jacket that is resistant to the cold is a good complement.

-Special warm, waterproof ski touring pants preferably with ventilation zips on the thighs for climbing.
+Warm, waterproofski touring trousers, preferably with ventilation zips on the thighs for climbing.

 Sunglasses: category 4 for optimum UV protection